korolaab/Lego-NET/README.md

 # Lego-NET
 Lego recognizing network.
-It is a AI part of LEGO sorting machine/
+This solution is to be used as an AI part of robot which is sorting objects.
 ## REQUIREMENTS
 - Python 3.5.2
 - Tensorflow 1.12.0